Partia Razem: Economic, tax and labour policy

 The party's economic programme has been described as social democratic; it advocates labour rights and opposes deregulation and privatisation of public services.
 Among its main goals are strengthening redistribution, adopting a 35-hour workweek, raising the income tax threshold to the equivalent of 12 times the minimum wage (ca. $3,200 as of 2016), establishing progressive corporate tax, and creating a healthcare programme funded directly from the state budget.

 The party also postulates liquidation of junk contracts (predatory, unregulated working contracts), a ban on health care commercialisation, refunding of in vitro and contraception treatments, restrictions on trade on Sundays and holidays, raising the tax-free amount, introducing a progressive tax for enterprises, increasing the length of parental leave and reducing MPs’ salaries.
 It also wishes to completely remove special economic zones from Poland.
 It has also proposed a "CEO tax" which would be 75% of the amount exceeding the annual income of PLN 500,000.

 The party's economic programme is partially inspired by the Nordic model, and it considers itself part of the anti-austerity movement.
 British economist Guy Standing describes Razem as "the first authentic movement in Poland representing the precariat".
 Journalist Michał Syska wrote on the party's program:

 The party’s political programme contains references to the idea of the “welfare state”, and Razem’s spokespersons often bring up solutions applied in the Nordic model of the welfare state.
 The party’s politicians do not question the market economy as a whole; rather, they challenge its neoliberal model.
 Razem’s political agenda represents, without doubt, a social democratic programme from before the introduction of the Third Way by Tony Blair and Gerhard Schroeder towards the end of the 20th century.

-Razem has been described as "slightly to the left of SLD".
-While compared to radical left, the party is not anti-capitalist and is considered to lean towards social liberalism instead.
-It strongly condemns communism and called labelling it as communist offensive.
-In December 2017, Razem rebuked its activist, Łukasz Moll, for calling himself a "democratic communist", prompting his resignation from the party.
-Although some label the party democratic socialist, Razem is generally critical towards socialism as a system.